cboudereau/cboudereau.github.io/_posts/2017-08-09-why-parser.markdown

 ## Disclaimer
 > I attempted to use Linq to xml that load entirely the document element by element in memory causing LOH (on data that I don't want to index) problem when a big element is loaded.

-> The XmlProvider is based on Linq so I had the sample problem.
+> The XmlProvider is based on Linq so I had the same problem.

 > Both are very usefull and the usage of parser combinator is overkill when there is no reason :)

 ## The Problem
-All my documents consist of xml document containing some important information to store and organise for indexation process and other data to just forward.
+All my documents consist of a xml document that contains information to store and organize for indexation process and other data to just forward (to the 7z zipper part).

-2 Elements of the xml contains log data with partners request/response data.
+2 elements of the xml contain logs of partners request/response data.
 Those 2 elements could have more than 10MB and I don't want to load this kind of message entirely due to LOH + GC problems (avg is near 1200msg/s :)).

-When I check the linq 2 xml implementation, it load the document entirely element by element in memory with the XmlReader.
+When I check the linq to xml implementation, it load the document entirely element by element in memory with the XmlReader.

 So, I first wrote a simple code that use the XmlReader but :